Case Study: 65 new homes, Royal Borough of Greenwich

 Result

 The ward councillor thanked us for the comprehensive response, and agreed to withdraw his objections and not speak at committee.
-The planning committee awarded the new scheme a unanimous consent in January 2018.
+The planning committee awarded the new scheme a unanimous consent.

 Case Studies